 Tip: It’s important, as an organization, to set goals that aren’t perceived as black and white, complete or incomplete.
 Set goals that require creative thinking to achieve measurable results.

-Challenge 4: “Big Picture” isn’t clearly defined
+Challenge 4: The “Big Picture” isn’t clearly defined

 If you find yourself asking “What is our big picture?” then undoubtedly your employees are asking it too.
-Day-to-day operations won’t necessarily be directly linked to the corporate goal so as time passes, people can lose focus for what they’re working towards.
+Day-to-day operations won’t necessarily be directly linked to the corporate goal so as time passes, people can lose focus on what they’re working towards.

-Challenge 5: Focus on operations or growth?
+Challenge 5: Choosing to focus either on operations or growth

 Your organization balances operations (keeping the company afloat) and growth (expanding knowledge and new projects).
 If you don’t recognize day-to-day operations as equally important to the “big picture” goal, employees may lack motivation and feel underappreciated.